MairaLimaS/MairaLimaS.github.io/README.md

 ### Interests:

 - Data Protection
-- Diversity Data Management
+- Group or community rights
-- Artificial Intelligence and the Future of Technology
+- Society and the Future of Technology
 - Digital Government
-- Data Diversity Stewardship Frameworks
+- Models of data stewardship (public, research, private sectors, and social communities)

 ### Education: